Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 The Crock for 14-Day Pickling Cucumbers

 A crock is an earthenware jar that comes in different sizes and is also called a fermenting jar or stoneware jar.
 Use a 2-gallon crock to make this recipe.
 You can use a smaller crock if you are reducing the recipe.
-The 2 on this crock indicates that it will hold 2 gallons.
-In places other than the U.S., crocks are sized by liters and come in different shapes.
+The 2 on this crock indicates it holds 2 gallons.
+In places outside the U.S., crocks are measured in liters and come in different shapes.

 14-Day Sweet Pickles